James Franco: Early life

 James Edward Franco was born in Palo Alto, California, on April 19, 1978.
-His mother, Betsy Lou (née Verne; born 1947), is a children's book author and occasional actress, and his father, Douglas Eugene Franco (1948–2011), ran a Silicon Valley business.
+His mother, Betsy Lou (born 1947), is a children's book author and occasional actress, and his father, Douglas Eugene Franco (1948–2011), ran a Silicon Valley business.

 His father was of Portuguese and Swedish ancestry, while his mother was from a family of Russian Jews.

 His paternal grandmother, Marjorie (née Peterson), is a published author of young adult books.
-His maternal grandfather, Daniel, changed his surname from "Verovitz" to "Verne" some time after 1940, and his maternal grandmother, Mitzie (née Levine), owned the prominent Verne Art Gallery in Cleveland, Ohio and was an active member in the National Council of Jewish Women.
+His maternal grandfather, Daniel, changed his surname from "Verovitz" to "Verne" some time after 1940, and his maternal grandmother, Mitzie (née Levine), owned the prominent Verne Art Gallery in Cleveland, Ohio, and was an active member in the National Council of Jewish Women.

 Franco's family upbringing was "academic, liberal, and largely secular".
 He grew up in California with his two younger brothers, actors Tom and Dave.
 A "math whiz", Franco interned at Lockheed Martin.
 He was often encouraged by his father to get good grades and did well on the SAT.
 He graduated from Palo Alto High School in 1996, where he acted in plays.
 This led to him attending CSSSA in 1998 for theater studies.
 In his high school years, Franco was arrested for underage drinking, graffiti, and being a part of a group that stole designer fragrances from department stores and sold them to classmates.
 These arrests led to Franco briefly becoming a ward of the state.
 Facing the possibility of juvenile hall, he was given a second chance by the judge.
 He recalled of his troubles with the law, "It was teen angst.
 I was uncomfortable in my own skin.
 I was shy.
 I changed my ways just in time to get good grades."

 Although the idea of becoming a marine zoologist interested him, Franco had always secretly wanted to become an actor but feared being rejected.
 He enrolled at the University of California, Los Angeles (UCLA) as an English major, but dropped out after his first year (against his parents' wishes) to pursue a career as an actor, since he would have had to wait two years to audition for their acting program.
 He instead chose to take acting lessons with Robert Carnegie at the Playhouse West.
 Around this time, he took up a late-night job at McDonald's to support himself because his parents refused to do so.
 He was a vegetarian for the year prior to working there.
 While working at the establishment, he would practice accents on customers, an experience he remembered nostalgically in a 2015 Washington Post editorial titled "McDonald's was there for me when no one else was".